 How Object2Vec Works

-When using the Amazon SageMaker Object2Vec algorithm, you follow the standard workflow: process the data, train the model, and produce inferences.
+When using the Amazon SageMaker AI Object2Vec algorithm, you follow the standard workflow: process the data, train the model, and produce inferences.

 Step 1: Process Data